Shoulder

 The shoulder is a complex joint which makes work and play possible.
 However, this wide range of motion can come at a cost and shoulder injuries can be common.
 Any shoulder injury or problem should be evaluated by the shoulder specialists at Optim Orthopedics.

-For more information on shoulder anatomy and the treatments available, please contact Optim Orthopedics, serving Savannah, Pooler, Rincon, Brunswick, Waycross, Vidalia, Statesboro, Reidsville, Claxton, Bluffton, Hilton Head Island and the surrounding communitites in the Low Country
+For more information on shoulder anatomy and the treatments available, please contact Optim Orthopedics, serving Savannah, Pooler, Rincon, Brunswick, Waycross, Vidalia, Statesboro, Reidsville, Claxton, Bluffton, Hilton Head Island and the surrounding communitites in the Low Country.

 Labrum